AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 |ai| looks for input parameters within the file ``AlphaImputeSpec.txt`` in the same folder the |ai| binary is located.
 An example of ``AlphaImputeSpec.txt`` is shown here::

   = BOX 1: Input Files ================================================================
-  PedigreeFile                ,LD1_combine_ped.txt
+  PedigreeFile                        ,MyPedrigree.txt
-  GenotypeFile                ,LD1_combine_geno_sel_chr4.txt
+  GenotypeFile                        ,MyGenos.txt
   TrueGenotypeFile                    ,None
   = BOX 2: Sex Chromosome =============================================================
   SexChrom                            ,No
   = BOX 3: SNPs =======================================================================
-  NumberSnp                   ,1794
+  NumberSnp                           ,1000
-  MultipleHDPanels            ,No
+  MultipleHDPanels                    ,0
-  HDAnimalsThreshold          ,50
+  HDAnimalsThreshold                  ,90.0
   = BOX 4: Internal Editing ===========================================================
   InternalEdit                        ,No
-  EditingParameters           ,95.0,1.0,99.0,EditedSnpOut
+  EditingParameters                   ,95.0,2.0,99.0,EditedSnpOut
   = BOX 5: Phasing ====================================================================
-  NumberPhasingRuns           ,10
+  NumberPhasingRuns                   ,4
-  CoreAndTailLengths          ,600,700,800,900,1000,1100,1200,1300,1600,1800
+  CoreAndTailLengths                  ,250,500,750,1000
-  CoreLengths                 ,500,600,700,800,900,1000,1100,1200,1400,1600
+  CoreLengths                         ,200,450,700,900
   PedigreeFreePhasing                 ,No
   GenotypeError                       ,0.0
-  NumberOfProcessorsAvailable ,20
+  NumberOfProcessorsAvailable         ,8
   = BOX 6: Imputation =================================================================
-  InternalIterations          ,1
+  InternalIterations                  ,3
   ConservativeHaplotypeLibraryUse     ,No
   WellPhasedThreshold                 ,90.0
   = BOX 7: Hidden Markov Model ========================================================
-  HMMOption                   ,Yes
+  HMMOption                           ,No
-  TemplateHaplotypes          ,10
+  TemplateHaplotypes                  ,200
-  BurnInRounds                ,1
+  BurnInRounds                        ,5
   Rounds                              ,20
-  ParallelProcessors          ,1,
+  ParallelProcessors                  ,8,
   Seed                                ,-123456789
-  ThresholdForPhasedAnimals   ,50.0
+  ThresholdForPhasedAnimals           ,90.0
   ThresholdImputed                    ,90.0
   WindowLength                        ,150
   = BOX 8: Running options ============================================================
   PreprocessDataOnly                  ,No
   PhasingOnly                         ,No
   UserDefinedAlphaPhaseAnimalsFile    ,None
   PrePhasedFile                       ,None
   BypassGeneProb                      ,No
-  RestartOption               ,3
+  RestartOption                       ,0

 |ai| has to be run in 4 times in order to: 1) compute genotype probabilities; 2) phase animals genotyped at high-density; 3) impute and phase genotype data of all individuals in the population; and 4) summarise results and write the outputs.
 The four different steps in which |ai| is run are controlled by the option ``RestartOption`` in the ``AlphaImputeSpec.txt`` file (see section `RestartOption`_).